galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > The main peak, around 1700 bp, corresponds approximately to the length of the gene coding for 16S rRNAx.
+> > The main peak, around 1700 bp, corresponds approximately to the length of the gene coding for 16S rRNA.
 There is also a secondary peak around 200 bp, which may be due to __truncated amplifications__, or as a result of __non-specific hybridization of primers__ used for PCR.
 > >
 > {: .solution}
 {: .question}